The University of New Orleans offers the only online B.A. degree in Philosophy in

 How to apply

-from UNO, and because completing an online B.A. program requires substantial commitment
+from UNO, and that completing an online B.A. program requires substantial commitment

 and self-discipline, for several reasons, the department must adopt a competitive